 Figure 20 shows a camera looking along a line of people.
 The lens is focussed on a point mid way along the line represented by the ceiling light.
-If the iris is wide open, only a few of the people on either side of the focus point will be in focus.
-If the iris is closed towards its minimum, more people in the line will be in focus in other words, the depth of field will be greater.
+If the iris is wide open, only a few of the people on either side of the focus point will proj in 26 could be in focus in other words, the depth of field will be greater.